hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

 - **`key.file`:** (Default value should be overridden.)
 Similar to the `cert.file`, provide the name and location of the generated TLS private key for this peer, for example, `/msp/keystore/87bf5eff47d33b13d7aee81032b0e8e1e0ffc7a6571400493a7c_sk`.
 If you are using the recommended folder structure from the [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html) topic, this file needs to be copied into `config/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls`.
 If you are using an [HSM](#bccsp) to store the private key for the peer, this field will be blank.

-- **`rootcert.file`:**  (Default value should be overridden.)
-This value contains the name and location of the peer organization CA root certificate.
-If you are using the recommended folder structure from the [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html) topic, this file needs to be copied into `config/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls`.
+- **`rootcert.file`:**  (Default value can be unset.)
+This value contains the name and location of the root certificate chain used for verifying certificates of other nodes during outbound connections.
+It is not required to be set, but can be used to augment the set of TLS CA certificates available from the MSPs of each channel’s configuration.
+If you are using the recommended folder structure from the [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html) topic, this file can be copied into `config/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls`.

 The next two parameters only need to be provided when mutual TLS is required:

 - **`clientAuthRequired`:** Defaults to `false`.
 Set to `true` for a higher level of security by using **mutual TLS**, which can be configured as an extra verification step of the client-side TLS certificate.
 Where server-side TLS is considered the minimally necessary level of security, mutual TLS is an additional and optional level of security.

-- **`clientRootCAs.files`:** Specify the list of client root CA certificate files that can be used to verify client certificates.
+- **`clientRootCAs.files`:** Contains a list of additional root certificates used for verifying certificates of client connections.
+It is not required to be set, but can be used to augment the set of TLS CA certificates available from the MSPs of each channel’s configuration.

 ## peer.bccsp.*